 1. Does Similac cause NEC?

-According to scientific studies, premature infants fed bovine-based baby formula such as Similac (or Enfamil baby formula) are more likely to come down with the bowel disease necrotizing enterocolitis (NEC).
+According to scientific studies, premature infants (before 37 full weeks) fed bovine-based baby formula such as Similac (or Enfamil baby formula) are more likely to come down with the bowel disease necrotizing enterocolitis (NEC).
 This typically occurs in two-to-six-week-old preemies.

-One study going back decades that followed more than 900 preterm infants showed that:
+A study going back decades that followed more than 900 preterm infants demonstrated that:

-- Formula-fed preterm babies were six to ten times more likely to develop NEC than preterm infants who were given breast milk.
+- Formula-fed preterm babies were six to 10 times more likely to develop NEC than preterm infants who were given breast milk.

 - Formula-fed preterm babies were three times more likely to develop NEC than preterm infants who were fed both breast milk and formula.1